Chart Color Schemes

 Kenmore features high concentrations of family households, with a lower-than-average median household size

 Family households constitute 80.9% of all households, including 43.9% couples with children, 24.6% couples without children, and 11.1% single parent families.
 Non-family households account for the remaining 19.1%, with lone person households at 17.0% and group households comprising 2.2%.
-The median household size is 2.8 people, smaller than the Greater Brisbane average of 3.0.
+The median household size is 2.8 people, which is smaller than the Greater Brisbane average of 3.0.

 Frequently Asked Questions - Households